 Blood rushed to the young girl’s face, causing her cheeks to become red.
-“No, my Lady, no. That was not my intent,” Josah fumbled.
+“No, my Lady.
+That was not my intent,” Josah fumbled.
 “I was curious if you were kin to Lord Rando.”

 Evelyn turned around and continued walking.
 Every step she took encouraged her to reject the question.
 “Josah,” she spoke without turning around.
 “How we manage this city is not your concern.
-What does concern you is the Mayweather family plot.”
+What brings you here is the Mayweather family resting place.”

 Passing the last building in the Square, Evelyn turned into the next cobbled stone street.
-After a few warehouses, the road led to the Manor, two rectangular buildings.
-A courtyard connected the buildings.
-Trumpet vines and other blooms covered the front of the two-storied buildings.
+The road led to the Manor, two rectangular buildings connected by a courtyard.
+Trumpet vines and other blooms covered the front of the two-storied structures.

 The Manor had fresh whitewash, contrasted by the stone foundation and wood trim.
 Josah recalled fond memories of servers who occupied the building on the right.
 The central kitchen, food storage, and water source were on the first floor.
 Servant quarters were on the second.

 The left building housed the dining table, meeting parlors, and his father’s office.
 With his brother gone away to school, Josah stayed on the second floor alone most evenings.
-City business had kept his father away many nights.
+City business had kept his father busy through many nights.

 The return of his brother from school was to bring new life to the Manor, but that lasted one evening.
 By morning, everything had changed.
-An arrow pierced Ayla May’s heart, and a sword ended Nolan’s life.
-Josah became an indentured servant, all because of one man coming to Bon Abbi.
+An arrow pierced Ayla May, a sword ended Nolan’s life, and Josah became an indentured servant.
+All because of one man coming to Bon Abbi.
 Luka Dey.

-They followed the polished stones that led to the courtyard.
-Evelyn continued across the path towards a second trail that went behind the Manor.
+They followed the polished stones leading to the courtyard.
+Evelyn continued across the path toward a second trail that went behind the Manor.
 She stopped and turned to the group.
 “I offer you privacy for this moment.
-Follow this path, as it takes you to the Mayfield family site.”
+Follow this path, as it takes you to the Mayweather family site.”

 With a wave of her hand, Evelyn directed the group to continue.
-Caleb glanced at Josah, who hesitated for a moment.
-He took the lead, causing the others to move forward, including Josah.
-The path continued behind the buildings and beyond lush gardens.
+Caleb peeked at Josah, who hesitated for a moment.
+The young Evermore took the lead, causing the others to move forward, including Josah.
+The path continued behind the Manor and beyond lush gardens.

 Next to an old, weathered oak tree were simple wooden markers.
 Each one included a round, flat stone with a name and inscription.
 To Josah’s surprise, there were five grave markers.
 There was only one, the last time he was here, eight years ago.

-Evelyn followed quietly behind the group, watching them from a short distance.
+Evelyn followed quietly, watching them from a short distance.
 She saw the group allow Josah to make his way to the front.
 He paused at the first marker and stone, which inscribed the name of Lady Silvi Willa.
 She was the beloved wife who died after giving birth.